jpederson/node-colorvert-api/readme.md

 ### Installation Requirements

-You must first install LittleCMS, an tiny open source Python library for converting colors using ICC profiles.
+You must first install LittleCMS, an tiny open source library written mostly in C for converting colors using ICC profiles.
 This shell script will get you there.

 ```shell
 git clone https://github.com/mm2/Little-CMS.git